JoanneT8/Working-with-Data-and-APIs-Tutorial-CodingTrain-Module2/README.md

 # Working-with-Data-and-APIs-Tutorial-CodingTrain-Module2
-Following CodingTrain's tutorial called "Working with Data and APIs in JS" that consist of 3 modules.
+This project is the result of me following CodingTrain's tutorial called "Working with Data and APIs in JS" that consist of 3 modules.
 This is the repo for the 2nd module that goes into depth of how to:

   [] Set up NeDB <br>
   [] POST and GET requests <br>